Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextInput.md

 ## NOTES
 Text inputs are versatile elements for gathering user feedback.
 Some best practices:

-- Always use clear labels to identify what information is being requested
+- Always use clear labels to identify what information is being requested.
-- Use placeholder text to provide examples or formatting guidance
+- Use placeholder text to provide examples or formatting guidance.
-- For longer text entries, set IsMultiline to $true
+- For longer text entries, set `IsMultiline` to `$true`.
-- Consider using MaxLength to prevent excessive text entry
+- Consider using `MaxLength` to prevent excessive text entry.
-- Set IsRequired for fields that must be filled
+- Set `IsRequired` for fields that must be filled.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Input.Text.html](https://adaptivecards.io/explorer/Input.Text.html)